Creamy Copycat Cracker Barrel Hashbrown Casserole That Disappears Before You Sit Down

 Instructions

-2) Thaw and dry the hashbrowns.
-If the hashbrowns are frozen, make sure to thaw them fully.
-Then place them on a clean kitchen towel (or several layers of paper towels) and squeeze out as much liquid as you can.
-While you aren’t squeezing out a swimsuit, you are still being rough.
-The number one reason why this turns loose and watery is excess water.
+2) Defrost and dry the hashbrowns.
+If the hashbrowns are frozen, you will need to thaw them all the way first.
+After that, place the thawed hashbrowns on a clean kitchen towel, or several layers of paper towels, and wring out as much water as possible.
+You are not squeezing into a swimsuit, but still, um, be pretty rough here.
+It becomes loose and watery primarily because of excess water.

 3) Prepare the creamy base.
-In a large bowl, combine the following ingredients:
+In a large mixing bowl, combine:

 2 cups (16 oz) sour cream